8 Ways to Optimize Your Emails for Accessibility (& Why You Need To)

 Reach your entire audience with these email accessibility best practices

-Checking your emails for design accessibility is necessary to insure your information, promotions, and resources are accessible to every type of individual in your database.
+Checking your emails for design accessibility is necessary to ensure your information, promotions, and resources are accessible to every type of individual in your database.
 We live in a world that continues to evolve with advanced technologies that can make life easier for a diverse range of people.
 So use these strategies to reach those that use them!

 - Use descriptive subject lines